LinkdropHQ/qr-code-styling/README.md

 ```

 ## Create QR code with previously rendered logo using helper above
+You need to get image bitmap for logo.
+It is needed to be used as data that can be used inside virtual canvas.
+Also you need to generate logo once and get width and height of that logo

 ```tsx
 import LedgerIcon from 'images/sample-logo.png' // logo for QR